Concrete Leveling in Madison, WI

 Severe Crumbling or Spalling

-If the surface is badly deteriorated, flaking, or crumbling apart, replacement may be needed because the slab may not have enough strength left to repair effectively.
+If the surface is badly deteriorated, flaking, scaling, or crumbling apart, replacement may be needed because the slab may not have enough strength left to repair effectively.

 Major Structural Cracking